Wickkey/American-Express-Campus-Superbowl-Challenge-2022/README.md

 ## Predict time to credit default for a customer basis the variables provided across various Categories.

-Finalist, Top 5 among 3600 participants in the public leaderboard among students from all IIT Campuses and Economic Institutes.
+Finalist, placed 4th among 3600 participants in the public leaderboard among students from all IIT Campuses and Economic Institutes.
 (Team: Dopa-mean)

 ### Overview: